plotly/plotly.github.io/_posts/2015-04-23-chi-square-literacy.md

 | Number that did not fail| 75 vs. 80     | 160 vs. 160   | 125 vs. 120   | 360 (80%) |
 | Total                   | 100           | 200           | 150           | 450       |

 Intuitively, if the null hypothesis is true, then the expected frequencies should be very close to the observed frequencies for all cells in the table.
-The chi-square test uses the magnitudes of the differences between the observed and expected frequencies as part of the calculation.
-To perform the test, we perform calculations to create the chi-square test statistic and use a table to decide if the statistic offers evidence against the null hypothesis.
+The chi-squared test uses the magnitudes of the differences between the observed and expected frequencies as part of the calculation.
+To perform the test, we perform calculations to create the chi-squared test statistic and use a table to decide if the statistic offers evidence against the null hypothesis.
 We’ll present the test statistic here, and then spend a little time breaking down what it all means.
 Our test statistic, denoted by $\chi^2$ is

 $$\chi^2 =\sum_{i}\frac{(E_i-O_i)^2}{E_i},$$